 However, after 12 years, they got divorced.
 Later in 1985, she got married to Bill Overton.

-Together, Bill and Jayne have three daughters named Savannah Re, Kopper Joi, Zaire Ollyea.
+Bill and Jayne have three daughters named Savannah Re, Kopper Joi, and Zaire Olleya.
 Cheyenne is a stepdaughter to Jayne.
 Their family life is blissful.

-Further, her team came to first place in National Collegiate Championship as well.
+Further, her team also came to first place in National Collegiate Championship.

-Interestingly, Jayne has written her own autobiography named Jayne Kennedy American Icon: Through the eyes of Lamonte McLemore.
+Jayne has written her autobiography Jayne Kennedy American Icon: Through the eyes of Lamonte McLemore.

-Moreover, Kennedy also wants to produce T.V. series about combat heroes and their struggle outside the war zone.
+Moreover, Kennedy also wanted to produce T.V. series about combat heroes and their struggle outside the war zone.

-This campaign focuses on working with each of her daughters to strengthen and renew her dedication to improving their lives and bettering our communities’ status.
+This Campaign focuses on working with each of her daughters to strengthen and renew her dedication to improving their lives and bettering communities’ status.

-Further, to help other girls attain education, she aided numerous college-bound students by guiding them through the college application and scholarship search process.
+To help other girls attain education, she aided numerous college-bound students by guiding them through the college application and scholarship searches.

 Eventually, COIR was picked up as an official Human Resources Recruiting Event by the U.S. Department of State in 2016.
 Moreover, Kennedy-Overton worked for Child Miracle Networks.

-Also, she helped to raise billions of dollars for the Children Hospitals in the 1980s.
-Similarly, kind-hearted Jayne has also been active in charity works.
+She helped to raise billions of dollars for Children’s Hospitals in the 1980s.
+Similarly, kind-hearted Jayne has also been active in charity work.

 She is also linked with charity works to the National Lung Association, the Sickle Cell Anemia Foundation, and the National Endometriosis Foundation.